csfeeser/Python/calculator.md

 **BONUS 1:** Make the script human-error proof.
 Use IF/ELIF/ELSE and TRY/EXCEPT where necessary!

 **BONUS 2:** If the user types in a bad input, have them type it in again!
 Use a WHILE LOOP!

-Upload your script to GitHub and send Chad the link in-chat!
-Once Chad's confirmed it, you may call it a night!